 Retirement Plan Services

 You’ve planned the perfect wedding, but it doesn't end after your wedding day.
 Avoid these mistakes when budgeting and planning your finances to have a stronger start as a newly married couple.

-Any married couple will tell you that budget planning doesn’t end after your wedding day.
-Sure, throwing a big party with your friends and family is a priority, but you’re also entering a mutual agreement to share your entire life with someone else.
-Having spent your pre-marriage days in an individual mindset, it’s natural to neglect some key practices when consolidating into one financial entity with your spouse.
-Here are the five biggest budget mistakes commonly made by newlyweds as they become familiar with doubling down on their shared financial future.
+Having spent your pre-marriage days in an individual mindset, you may find yourself neglecting some key practices when you and your spouse consolidate into one financial entity.
+Here are the five biggest budget mistakes commonly made by newlyweds as they begin doubling down on their shared financial future:

-Now that you're a financial duo, working together to consolidate your combined overhead is a great opportunity to save money.
-You only need one Netflix account for both of you and it's often cheaper to switch to a family phone plan with a shared provider.
+Now that you're a financial duo, working together to consolidate your combined overhead could give you a great opportunity to save money.
+You only need one Netflix account for both of you, and it's often cheaper to switch to a family phone plan with a shared provider.
 Make a list with your spouse of all your combined monthly costs and see where you can cut some excess spending.